VR-on-Linux/VR-on-Linux/README_Steam.txt

-Made a new thread to replace the old one, since very few people have been finding this on Gitlab:
+Originally from an old thread on this forum, efforts moved to Gitlab, and now is on both.

 https://gitlab.com/vr-on-linux/VR-on-Linux

 [h1]VR Software Status[/h1]
 Objective: Investigate software such as [url=https://store.steampowered.com/search?vrsupport=401%2C402&os=linux]these native titles on Steam[/url] to find whether they actually support virtual reality (VR) on Linux.
 In addition, [url=https://steamcommunity.com/games/221410/announcements/detail/1696055855739350561]Steam Play[/url] whitelisted software will also be tracked.
-Please post [url=https://gitlab.com/vr-on-linux/VR-on-Linux/-/issues]what issues you have here.[/url]
+Please post whatever issues you have.

 This document is VR-focused, but augmented reality (AR) applications will also be included.
 (Together, VR and AR are known as XR.)